MARCspec/MARCspec/marc-spec.md

 Because of the limited expressivity of the MARCspec there must be some kind of implicit interpretation.

 1. A MARCspec without *subfield tags* or *position or range* is a reference to all *data elements* of the field.
-2. For repeatable *fields* the *field tag* without an *index* MUST be interpreted as a reference to the data in all repetitions.
-3. For repeatable *subfields* the *subfield tag* without an *index* MUST be interpreted as a reference to the data content in all repetitions.
+2. A *fieldSpec * or a *subfieldSpec* without an explicitly given *index* is always an abbreviation of *n* references.
+Where *n* is the number of occurences of the referenced *field* or *subfield*.
+Thus an abbreviated MARCspec MUST be interpreted independendly (OR) *n*-times (see [Abbreviation of fieldSpec or subfieldSpec]).
-4. Omitted *indicators* in a MARCspec are interpreted as wildcards for variable field indicators in the MARC record.
+3. Omitted *indicators* in a MARCspec are interpreted as wildcards for variable field indicators in the MARC record.

 ### Interpretation order